jasonspiller/week-03-day-1-responsive-css/readme.md

 Okay, so that looks good when the screen is small and large but what about in the middle?

-## Media queries - Intro (5 mins)

-In order to target specific device/screen sizes, we need to use media-queries.

-What the heck is a media query?
-From W3Schools:

-"Media Queries is a CSS3 module allowing content rendering to adapt to conditions such as screen resolution (e.g. smartphone screen vs. computer screen)."

-As there are lots of different devices, there can be lots of different media-queries.

-- [CSS-Tricks](https://css-tricks.com/snippets/css/media-queries-for-standard-devices/) is a good resource for reading up and refreshing yourself on media-queries.

 ## Using media queries exercise

 One way of doing this is by including `media` in your stylesheet link.